-Multi-plane light conversion is an emerging technology that can tackle this problem~\cite{morizur2010programmable,labroille2014efficient,wang2018dynamic,fontaine2019laguerre,brandt2020high,fontaine2023wafer}.
-A multi-plane light converter (MPLC) -- more recently coined as a linear {\it diffractive neural network}~\cite{lin2018all,bearne2026diffractive} -- consists of a cascade of diffractive optical elements that are separated by free-space, as shown in Fig.~1(a).
-The spatially-varying phase profiles of these phase masks are crafted through the process of inverse design~\cite{hashimoto2005optical} to solve a particular spatial manipulation task at hand.
+Multi-plane light conversion is a highly versatile emerging technology that can tackle this problem~\cite{morizur2010programmable,labroille2014efficient,wang2018dynamic,fontaine2019laguerre,brandt2020high,fontaine2023wafer}.
+A multi-plane light converter (MPLC) -- more recently coined as a linear diffractive neural network~\cite{lin2018all,bearne2026diffractive} -- consists of a cascade of diffractive phase masks that are separated by free-space, as shown in Fig.~\ref{fig:concept}(a).
+The spatially-varying phase profiles of these phase masks are crafted through the process of inverse design~\cite{hashimoto2005optical} to restructure incident light as required.
 The optical field flowing through an MPLC is imprinted with the phase pattern of each plane in turn, while diffraction through the space between the planes serves to exchange energy laterally.
-In this way, input optical fields are gradually transformed into the desired output fields as they flow through the device.
-Crucially, in contrast to single-plane devices such as individual spatial light modulators (SLMs) or metasurfaces which can typically only efficiently transform a {\it single} input mode at a time~\cite{gibson2004free,vcivzmar2012exploiting,mazilu2017modal}, MPLCs can efficiently process multiple different input modes in parallel, thus -- in principle -- achieving near arbitrary spatial reformatting operations.
+In this way, input optical fields can be efficiently transformed into the desired output fields as they flow through the device.
+Crucially, while interaction with single-plane light shaping devices such as spatial light modulators (SLMs) or metasurfaces can typically only efficiently transform a {\it single} input spatial mode at a time~\cite{gibson2004free,vcivzmar2012exploiting,mazilu2017modal}, MPLCs can efficiently process {\it multiple} orthogonal spatial modes in parallel, thus -- in principle -- achieving near arbitrary spatial reformatting operations.